The Grange, Northington

 The Grange is a 19th-century country house-mansion and English landscape park near Northington in Hampshire, England.
 It is currently owned by the Baring family, Barons Ashburton.

 English Heritage have a guardianship deed on the scheduled monument and Grade I listed building, with the Grade II* listed gardens and monument's exterior open to the public.

-The house and gardens are also available to rent for parties and weddings.
-Grange Park Opera staged opera at The Grange every Summer from 1998 to 2016.
-In June 2017 The Grange Festival became the resident opera company.
+History

 17th—18th centuries

 1662: Robert Henley bought the estate and a modest house known as The Grange.
 In 1665 he commissioned William Samwell to build an impressive four-storey redbrick residence to replace the house.

 1764: Robert Henley, 1st Earl of Northington (1708–1772) commissioned Robert Adam to design a kitchen block and an entrance bridge.
 The same year he laid out a naturalistic English landscape park, including a lake and folly.

 1787: The second Earl died childless and his sisters sold the house to the Drummond banking family.

 1795: The Grange was leased to George, Prince of Wales as a hunting lodge with over 400 deer in the park.